mappls-api/mapmyindia-places-n-directions-web-sdk/nearbySearch-plugin/readme.md

 12. `sortBy`: (string)Used to sort the nearby search results.
 13. `page`: (number): to request another page of results if available.
 14. `pod`: (string): to filter to a certain type of results.
+15. `hyperLocal`:This parameter lets the search give results that are hyper-localized to the reference location passed in the location parameter.
+This means that nearby                          results are given higher ranking than results far from the reference location.
+Highly prominent results will still appear in the search results, however theu                    will be lower in the list of results.
+This parameter will work ONLY in conjunction with the location parameter.
+16.  `searchChars` : number to start search after minimum characters typed.
-15. `callback`: (method): results will be returned in this method if specified.
+17. `callback`: (method): results will be returned in this method if specified.
-16. `callback_click`: (method): a method that will be called when user clicks on any listing.
+18. `callback_click`: (method): a method that will be called when user clicks on any listing.
 The action returns the eLoc of the selected place.

 <br>